interactions-py/interactions.py/docs/gettingstarted.rst

     "permission": True
   }

-Now, let take a look simple example.
-The slash command decorator have a permissions parameter Where it takes in a dictionary.
-The key being the guild to apply permissions on, and value being the list of permissions to apply.
+Now, let take a look at an example.
+The slash command decorator have a permissions parameter where it takes in a dictionary.
+The key being the guild id to apply permissions on, and value being the list of permissions to apply.
 For each permission, we can use the handy ``create_permission`` method to build the permission json explain above.